Terms and conditions

 However, contractor may negotiate to do so for a fee.

-Example: Let’s say there were delays due to say sickness/equipment failure/something didn’t come out right/etc., and you REALLY need such said project done before a certain date, do NOT expect us to make up that time by burning the midnight oil for free.
+Example: Let’s say there were delays due to say sickness/equipment failure/something didn’t come out right/etc., you know, JUSTIFIABLE delays, and you REALLY need such said project done before a certain date, do NOT expect us to make up that time by burning the midnight oil for free.

-We do not expect anyone to work overtime for free; therefore, we neither do we.
+We do not expect anyone to work overtime for free,

 What does that mean?